openedx/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

      :alt: Image of the course creation page

   * For **Course Name**, enter the title of your course.
-For example, the name may be “Sets, Maps and Symmetry Groups".
+For example, the name may be “Sets, Maps, and Symmetry Groups".
 Use title capitalization for the course title.

   * For **Organization**, enter the identifier for your university.
+For example, enter HarvardX or MITx.
 Do not include spaces or special characters.

+.. is it ok to include the Harvard and MIT examples?

   * For **Course Number**, enter both a subject abbreviation and a number.
 For example, for public health course number 207, enter **PH207**.
 For math